Chart Color Schemes

 Hebersham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hebersham's dwelling structures, as per the latest Census, consisted of 91.9% houses and 8.2% other dwellings.
-In comparison, Sydney metro had 80.7% houses and 19.4% other dwellings.
-Home ownership in Hebersham was at 24.5%, with mortgaged dwellings at 31.8% and rented ones at 43.7%.
+The dwelling structure in Hebersham, as per the latest Census, consisted of 91.9% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 80.7% houses and 19.4% other dwellings.
+Home ownership in Hebersham stood at 24.5%, with mortgaged dwellings at 31.8% and rented ones at 43.7%.
 The median monthly mortgage repayment was $1,733, below Sydney metro's average of $2,000.
-Median weekly rent in Hebersham was $335, lower than Sydney metro's $350.
-Nationally, Hebersham's mortgage repayments were lower at $1,733 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Hebersham was $335, lower than Sydney metro's $350.
+Nationally, Hebersham's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing